 Solzhenitsyn’s critique of modern societies went much deeper than ideology.
 He drew from a Christian moral tradition, not a political platform.
 He yearned for a “moral doctrine of the value of the individual as the key to the solution of the social problems.”

-A society so vicious and polluted, implicated in so many of the crimes of these last fifty years -- by its lies, by its servility either willingly or enforced, by its eagerness to assist or its cowardly restraint -- such a society can only be cured and purified by passing through a spiritual filter.
+A society so vicious and polluted, implicated in so many of the crimes of these last 50 years – by its lies, by its servility either willingly or enforced, by its eagerness to assist or its cowardly restraint – such a society can only be cured and purified by passing through a spiritual filter.
 And this filter is a terrible one, with holes as fine as the eye of a needle, each big enough for only one person.

-Solzhenitsyn understood this as a national spiritual renewal -- even spiritual battle.
+Solzhenitsyn understood this as a national spiritual renewal – even spiritual battle.
 This, he believed, was how a sick society gained the path to moral soundness.
-Material well-being, intellectual accomplishments, technological breakthroughs, captivating new ideologies would not cure the sickness.
+Material well-being, intellectual accomplishments, technological breakthroughs, and captivating new ideologies would not cure the sickness.

 In some quarters, Solzhenitsyn’s uncompromising vision didn’t win him any friends.
 But he had often laid his life on the line for what he believed, and the carping of the intelligentsia was a small thing.
 Anyway, prophets aren’t interested in popularity contests.